Harvesting Herbs for medicine – creating Dried Simple Herbal Teas

 Making a delicious and nourishing tea from dried herbs sounds simple, but the tricky bit is how to get a good cup of loose-leaf herbal tea.
 In a world where 80 % of the population are thought to use herbs as their primary medicine, we should all know how to make good cup of herbal tea.
 The word infusion is used to describe both the process of making a tea and the final preparation itself.
 We pour boiling water on softer plant materials such as leaves and flowers and then steep that for a short while between 10-20 mins to extract volatile oils, and any other easily water soluble components of the plant.
 If you’re using tougher plant material like bark, roots or seeds, its best to make a decoction.

-You see this very clearly with calendula also known as marigold which goes very bitter if left for an hour or 2.
+You see this very clearly with Calendula, also known as Marigold, which goes very bitter if left for an hour or two.
 Standard herbal infusion is one teaspoon of herb per cup but you can make them stronger or weaker by changing the ratio of herb to water.

 We made a video about treating fevers and making a yarrow infusion here

-General rule, for a medicinal decoction use one teaspoon of dried herb per cup and two teaspoons of fresh herb per cup of water.
+General rule, for a medicinal decoction is to use one teaspoon of dried herb per cup and two teaspoons of fresh herb per cup of water.

 1. Use one teaspoon of herbs per cup of cold water